-- 54. State Water Board Resolution 68-16, Statement of Policy with Respect to Maintaining High Quality Waters in California (Resolution 68-16), generally prohibits the Regional Water Board from authorizing discharges that will result in the degradation of high quality waters, unless it is demonstrated that any change in water quality will: (a) be consistent with maximum benefit to the people of the state, (b) not unreasonably affect beneficial uses, and (c) not result in water quality less than that prescribed in state and regional policies (e.g., the violation of one or more water quality objectives).
-The discharger must also employ best practicable treatment or control (BPTC) to minimize the degradation of high quality waters.
-High quality waters are surface waters or areas of groundwater that have a baseline water quality better than required by water quality control plans and policies. - 55.
-Geothermal brine and the resulting solid and liquid geothermal waste may vary naturally in their chemical makeup depending on the location of the production well within the geothermal reservoir and the amount of heat the material was exposed to during the energy generating process.
-The relative concentration of geothermal solids to geothermal liquid may also cause a slight variation in chemical makeup. - 56.
-Based on the analytical data gathered from previous monitoring periods and waste investigations, the main Potential Constituents of Concern (PCOCs) for this Facility include TDS and heavy metals.
-These PCOCs are monitored for during each monitoring period from the Brine Pond and from the groundwater monitoring wells that surround the Brine Pond.
-Migration of PCOCs through the Brine Pond's protective layers and into the surrounding soil or the local groundwater is not expected to occur and is prohibited by this Order, and therefore no degradation should occur to the state's surface water, groundwater, or soils. - 57.
-The temporary discharge of wastewater to the Brine Pond, as permitted herein, reflects BPTC.
-These WDRs incorporate specific containment requirements for all discharged materials, including a: - a.
-Liner system with $1x10^{-6}$ cm/sec permeability, or synthetic liner with equivalent permeability; - Protected working face consisting of fiber reinforced concrete and other materials as identified in construction diagrams for the Brine Pond; - c.
-LCRS to collect leachate through the primary liner and prevent pressure from accumulating on the secondary liner; - d.
-Groundwater monitoring well network; - e.
-Minimum of two (2) feet of freeboard in the Brine Pond; and
+- 58. State Water Board Resolution 68-16, Statement of Policy with Respect to Maintaining High Quality Waters in California (Antidegradation Policy), generally prohibits the Regional Water Board from authorizing discharges that will result in the degradation of high quality waters, unless it is demonstrated that any change in water quality will: (a) be consistent with maximum benefit to the people of the state, (b) not unreasonably affect beneficial uses, and (c) not result in water quality less than that prescribed in state and regional policies (e.g., violation of one or more water quality objectives).
+The discharger must also employ best practicable treatment or control to minimize the degradation of high quality waters.
+High quality waters are surface waters or areas of groundwater that have a baseline water quality better than required by water quality control plans and policies. - 59.
+In accordance with Title 27, this Order requires total containment of all wastes discharged to the Brine Ponds (§ 20310, subds. (a)-(b)), and in the event of a release, corrective action (§ 20340).
+Compliance with these WDRs will preclude any degradation in quality of the waters of the State of California.
+Accordingly, this Order is consistent with the Antidegradation Policy.